b-sullender/WinHttpWebSocketClient/docs/WebSocketClient/Receive.md

 # WebSocketClient.Receive

-**Receive(pBuffer, dwBufferLength, pdwBytesRead, pBufferType)**
+**Receive(pBuffer, dwBufferLength, pdwBytesReceived, pBufferType)**

-Reads data from the WebSocket server.
+Receives data from the WebSocket server.
 This function blocks until data is received.

 ***pBuffer***
 A pointer to the destination buffer.